kottster/kottster/docs/ui/overview.md

+---
+description: "Overview of Kottster UI components and styling options available for building your app's frontend."
+---

 # UI Library

 Kottster includes a built-in package, `@kottster/react`, which provides essential UI components and React hooks for building your app’s frontend.